appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |PartType|Page|
 |PagePartID|Web ProductCategory Page|

-e) We have added our Extension page ‘Web Product Child Details’ (33064471) as a part type with name ‘ProductChild’.
+e) We have added our Extension page 'Web Product Child Details' (33064471) as a part type with name 'ProductChild'.
-Page ‘Web Product Child  Details’ SubPageLink field is ‘ItemNo’ and base page SubPageLink field is ‘No.’
+Page 'Web Product Child  Details' SubPageLink field is 'ItemNo' and base page SubPageLink field is 'No.'

 ![nav2013ext8](\staticfiles\connectors\media\application-connector\navextension\nav2013ext8.png)